lulzsun/RePlaysTV/README.md

 	* [ ] Better Documentation

 # Notable Issues / TO-DO
-  * Doing keybindings settings work kind of funky, needs changes
+  * Doing keybinding settings work kind of funky, needs changes
-  * Grid/Details view for Sessions/Clips tab does not exist
+  * Grid/details view for Sessions/Clips tab does not exist
   * Clip editor needs work
     * Deleting a clipped section in the clip editor does not exist
         * Work around is to back out of the editor to reset
-	* Clip editing has too many restrictions
+	* Clip editing has too many technical restrictions
   * Snapshots Tab/Viewer
   * Missing Features
 	* 'Custom Recorded Games' setting
 	* 'Never Record Games' setting
 	* Webcam settings
+	* Ingame HUD
+	  * This means instant replay shouldn't work, and any other related HUD functions
   * A lot of plays.tv online services still run in the background
     * Minor issue, but it would be best for memory usage to get rid of them

 # Disclaimer
 Please be aware that using this client modification is a violation of Plays.tv's Terms of Service.

-None of the authors, contributors, or anyone else connected with RePlaysTV, in any way whatsoever, can be responsible or liable for your use of the information contained in or linked from this Github repository.
+None of the authors, contributors, or anyone else connected with RePlaysTV, in any way whatsoever, can be responsible or liable for your use of the content contained in or linked from this Github repository.

 # Fair Use Statement
 This Github repository may contain bits of copyrighted material, the use of which may not have been specifically authorized by the copyright owner.
 This material is available in an effort to provide user modifications and bug fixes to improve the quality of life of the Plays.tv client, while teaching the workings behind the Plays.tv client.
 The material contained in this repository is distributed without profit for personal and educational purposes.
 Only very small portions of the original work are being referenced and those could not be used easily to duplicate the original work.